knative/func/docs/README.md

 [Getting Started on Localhost](getting_started_localhost.md)

 Functions are portable between different infrastructure configurations.
 While your Function itself remains the same, the platform upon which it is deployed will provide different services and guarantees.
-For instance, a Function deployed to your local host will not autoscale, nor be highly available nor externally routable by default.
+For instance, a Function deployed to your local host will not autoscale, nor be highly available or externally routable by default.
 Deploying to a properly configured Kubernetes cluster would however provide these features.
-There is also variance within infrastrucutre types.
-For instance, a small kubernetes cluster will be limited in the amount of resources which will be ultimately available for allocation to your Function.
+There is also variance within infrastructure types.
+For instance, a small Kubernetes cluster will be limited in the resources which will be ultimately available for allocation to your Function.

 ## Function Development

 [Function Developer's Guide](function-developers/developers_guide.md)

 Any code which provides one of a set of supported function signatures can be deployed to any of the supported platforms using this client library.
 No process boundary code, container, or configuration outside of the function itself is required.

-At their most fundamental, a Function is a set of instructions which export a public function whose method signature conforms to one of the supported forms.
-It is implicitly deployed to a supported platform when created using the client library, and can be migrated between platforms without code changes.
+At its most fundamental, a Function is a set of instructions that export a public function whose method signature conforms to one of the supported forms.
+It is implicitly deployed to a supported platform when created using the client library and can be migrated between platforms without code changes.
 Runtime execution is handled by the platform, which may offer guarantees such as autoscaling and load balancing.

 ## Contributing